Elementary coordinatization of finitely generated nilpotent groups: Bilinearization of nilpotent groups

 Let $A_R=AE_R \cap AD_R$.
-Then the ring $A_R$ acts on all the quotients of the series $(U(R))$ and $(L(R))$ except the special gaps.
+Then the ring $A_R$ acts, via the constructions above, on all the quotients of the series $(U(R))$ and $(L(R))$ except the ones corresponding to the special gaps.
 Moreover in both cases the special gaps give the same quotients, up to isomorphism.

-We close the section with stating three propositions.
-We omit the proofs as they are all clear.
+We close the section with the following proposition.
+Its proof uses Lemma~\ref{Rulbinom:lem} and is similar to that of Proposition~\ref{noether-plc:prop} and is omitted here.

-\begin{prop} Let $G$ be a finitely generated nilpotent $A$-group over a Noether ring $A$ and $(R)$ be a central series of $A$-subgroups of $G$.
-Then $A_R$ is an associative commutative finite dimensional $A$-algebra with a unit.\end{prop}

-\begin{prop}Let $G$ be a nilpotent $A$-group and $(R)$ be an arbitrary central series of $A$-subgroups of $G$.
-Then $A_R$ is an associative commutative $A$-algebra with a unit.\end{prop} \begin{prop} If $G$ is a finitely generated $A$-group, and $A$ is Noehterian then,\\ 1) $A_R$ is a finite dimensional A-algebra.\\ 2) If $C$ is the set of all central $A$-series of the group $G$, then there exists a finite subset $C_0=\{R_1, \ldots ,R_n \}$ of $C$ such that $A_{\mathfrak{C}}=A_{\mathfrak{C}_0}$ and $A_{\mathfrak{C}_0}$ is a finite dimensional $A$-algebra.\end{prop}
+\begin{prop} Let $A$ be binomial domain and let $G$ be a nilpotent $A$-group.
+If $(R)$ is a central series of $A$-subgroups of $G$, then all the terms of $(L(R))$ and $(U(R))$ are $A$-subgroups and $A_R$ is an associative commutative $A$-algebra with a unit.
+If in addition $A$ is Noetherian and $G$ is finitely generated as an $A$-group, then $A_R$ is finite dimensional as an $A$-algebra. \end{prop}